Cheryl is a licensed, ordained minister and founder of two outreach ministries. Shew has been writing based on her faith since 1999.

 The origin of Friday the 13th

 Many people, myself included grew up being told that Friday the 13th was an unlucky day.
 As a child, I heard that on this particular date you should not walk under a ladder or allow a black cat to cross your path.
 It was said that if you did these things, something bad would happen to you.
 It was my understanding that this date was rooted in fear, the occult, and black magic, but the actual origin surprised me as it may stun some of those reading.
 There can be up to 3 Friday the 13th's in any calendar year.

 Friday the 13th actually originated from the night of the last supper which was on the 13th of Nisan based on the Jewish calendar.
 The fact that Jesus and his 12 disciples numbered 13 and that the crucifixion was believed to have taken place on Friday were also factors in this date being considered unlucky.
 Historians however say He was most likely crucified on Thursday and some say Wednesday.
 If either is true, it invalidated the myth surrounding Friday the 13th.

 No need to fear

-Believers in Christ have no need to fear Fridays or the number 13 because 2 Timothy 1:7 New King James Version (NKJV) tells us:
+There are several myths and legends surrounding Friday the 13th but believers in Christ have no need to fear the 6th day of the week or the number 13 because 2 Timothy 1:7 New King James Version (NKJV) tells us: